-- I will only use the devices provided to me by my teacher when in school such as iPad and Chromebook. - I understand the risks and will not try to upload, download or access any materials which are illegal or inappropriate or may cause harm or distress to others, nor will I try to use any programmes or software that might allow me to bypass the filtering / security systems in place to prevent access to such materials. - I will immediately report any damage or faults involving equipment or software, however this may have happened. - I will not open any hyperlinks in emails or any attachments to emails, unless I know and trust the person / organisation who sent the email, or if I have any concerns about the validity of the email (due to the risk of the attachment containing viruses or other harmful programmes) - I will not install or attempt to install or store programmes of any type on any school device, nor will I try to alter computer settings. - I will ensure any smart technology such as smart watches are kept at home or disabled to not allow messages etc when I am in school, in Year 5/6 I will ensure my mobile phone is stored in the school office until home time
+- I will only use my own personal devices (mobile phones / USB devices etc) in school. - I understand the risks and will not try to upload, download or access any materials which are illegal or inappropriate or may cause harm or distress to others, nor will I try to use any programmes or software that might allow me to bypass the filtering / security systems in place to prevent access to such materials. - I will immediately report any damage or faults involving equipment or software, however this may have happened. - I will not open any hyperlinks in emails or any attachments to emails, unless I know and trust the person / organisation who sent the email, or if I have any concerns about the validity of the email (due to the risk of the attachment containing viruses or other harmful programmes) - I will not install or attempt to install or store programmes of any type on any school device, nor will I try to alter computer settings. - I will only use social media sites with permission and at the times that are allowed